Tahde/IntersectionalFairGAN/README.md

 We build upon two state-of-the-art GAN models for tabular data generation, **[TabFairGAN](https://github.com/amirarsalan90/TabFairGAN)** and **[CTGAN](https://github.com/sdv-dev/CTGAN)**, modifying the loss function to include an intersectional demographic parity constraint.

 - **[TabFairGAN](https://github.com/amirarsalan90/TabFairGAN)**: Based on Wasserstein GAN, generates synthetic data and applies a demographic parity fairness constraint.
-We extend this to handle intersectionality, focusing on two sensitive features (e.g., Gender-Age in the Adult dataset).
+We extended this to handle intersectionality, focusing on two sensitive features (e.g., Gender-Age in the Adult dataset).

 - **[CTGAN](https://github.com/sdv-dev/CTGAN)**: Designed to generate high-quality synthetic tabular data by addressing imbalanced data.
-We modify CTGAN to include a demographic parity constraint for intersectionality in the generator’s loss function.
+We modified CTGAN to include a demographic parity constraint for intersectionality in the generator’s loss function.

 ## Installation
 1. Clone the repository: